-We are a “Mere Christianity” church, holding to the essential foundations of Christian faith as articulated in the Apostles’ Creed and the Nicene Creed.
+At the Church of the Resurrection, we believe what early Christians believed and articulated in the Apostles' and Nicene Creeds.
 Our congregation is also a member of the Diocese of Christ our Hope, within the Anglican Church in North America.
 With Anglican churches around the world, the Jerusalem Declaration faithfully encapsulates our beliefs.

 In less formal terms, here’s a summary of our beliefs and what they entail.
 We believe…

 …in God.
 The one true God eternally exists as Father, Son, and Holy Spirit—three distinct persons who equally possess the fullness of the divine nature.
 This triune God exists in infinite transcendence over created reality, and therefore can be fully and intimately present to every atom in the universe.
 As such, his power and wisdom are unfathomable, and he alone is worthy of all praise, glory, and honor.

 Therefore, as a church, we order our corporate and individual lives around worshipping God.

 ...that God communicates.
 Though God exists beyond the reach of our ordinary thoughts and words, he graciously reveals himself to us, teaching us to know and respond to him.
 He spoke these words to, and through, the prophets of the Old Testament and the apostles of the New Testament, with the ultimate Word spoken in the person of Jesus Christ.

 For this reason, as a church we order our lives around the Bible.